If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 No wonder people would be overwhelmed and confused over which way to go and how to get started.

-This article is geared to beginners in the process – those who have been doing art for a while and desire to take it to the next level, so to speak.
+I have geared this article to beginners in the process—those who have been doing art for a while and desire to take it to the next level, so to speak.

-I will give you some tangible ways both in your local region and online that will be explained and you can decide what is right for you based on them.
-I will be describing my own story of selling art in the process, too. 🙂
+I will explain tangible ways, both in your local region and online, and you can decide what is right for you based on them.
+In addition, I will also be describing my own story of selling art. 🙂

 An Easy First Step – Really!